Alfredoeb9/Web-Kit/README.md

 # Web-Kit-2018
  This was built for new web developers or developers who want to try our webpack instead of gulp.
-With these files you will be able to focus on the code and less on time on configuring your environment.
+With these files you will be able to focus on the code and less time on configuring your environment.
  Below is a step by step entry to get started with the Web-Kit-2018

 ## Steps